elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 We can view Western tech companies as having inevitibility in their quest to become independent, powerful entities unconstrained by governments.
 Both governments and tech companies are taking reputational hits from our chaotic information environment, but tech companies are able to weather the storm a bit better.

 Despite my borrowing of this term, neither centralization or decentralization of power is actually inevitable -- at least not as far as we can know.
 How this all plays out depends on the specific details of current and future technology, the existing structure of power when the technology is developed, and many other difficult to analyze factors.

-Centralization due to technological progress is not inevitable but

 -->

 <div><br></div>